 For those who hoped never to hear the phrase “new normal” again… we’re not there yet.

 Yes, we are getting back to a “new normal” as the pandemic continues on.
-And while the pandemic is not over, many in-person activities have resumed.
-For municipalities, that means hosting in-person meetings once again.
+And while the Delta variant is posing continued challenges, many in-person activities have resumed.
+But for municipalities, with new updates to the New York State Open Meetings Law, maybe a hybrid style model is the best way to expand public engagement and follow the new guidelines.

 New York Open Meetings Law

-Governing these physical meetings is a piece of legislation that covers public bodies such as municipalities.
+Governing state and local government meetings is a piece of legislation that covers public bodies such as municipalities.
 Known as the New York Open Meetings Law, or OML, Section 103 of the Public Officer’s Law states that public bodies at the state and local level in New York must give notice of meetings and allow the general public to attend at a facility that permits barrier-free physical access.

 According to Section 102 of the OML, public bodies are defined as any entity that requires a quorum to “conduct public business and which consists of two or more members, performing a governmental function for the state or for an agency or department thereof.”
 Therefore, a public body is any state, county, or municipal government.
 And a quorum means a majority of body members needed to take formal action of matters of public business.